 Earlier studies had limitations in the detection of blood vessels, since the shadow of the superficial ones blocked the deeper blood vessels.
-This has been overcome by developing an algorithm that distinguishes in-situ from projected flow.
-OCT-A angiography, using this algorithm, can distinguish up to four vascular plexuses on the retina [9].
-(Figure 4) In the peripapillary region, glaucoma primarily affects the plexus of the retinal nerve fiber layer (NFLP), which feeds the retinal nerve fiber layer (NFLP), which feeds the retinal nerve fiber layer (NFL).
-(Figure 5.)
-In the macula, glaucoma also affects the NFLP and the plexus of the ganglion cell layer (GCL).
+This has been overcome by developing an algorithm that distinguishes the in situ from the projected flow.
+OCT-A angiography, using this algorithm, can distinguish up to four vascular plexuses on the retina [9] (Figure 4).
+In the peripapillary region, glaucoma primarily affects the plexus of the retinal nerve fiber layer (NFLP), which feeds the retinal nerve fiber layer (NFL) (Figure 5).
+In the macula, glaucoma also affects the NFLP and the plexus of the ganglion cell layer (GCLP), which feeds the ganglion cell layer (GCL).
 Together, NFLP and GCLP form a superficial vascular complex.
-Focusing on peripapillary NFLP and macular SVC increases the visualization of glaucomatous lesions and improves diagnostic accuracy.
+Focusing on peripapillary NFLP and macular superficial vascular complex (SVC) increases the visualization of glaucomatous lesions and improves diagnostic accuracy.
 It is shown that the density of macular SVC blood vessels has better diagnostic accuracy than the density of all plexuses in the retina [10].